modcloth/tory/README.md

 ## Goals

-Tory is meant to be used as a reasonably fast dynamic inventory source via the [`hosts/tory`](./hosts/tory) inventory script, keeping track of the latest host vars and tags.
+Tory is meant to be used as a reasonably fast dynamic inventory source via the `tory-inventory` inventory script that ships with [tory-client](https://github.com/modcloth/tory-client), keeping track of the latest host vars and tags.
 It's also a handy, queryable snapshot of one's server estate and provides server-side filtering options to help minimize the returned inventory JSON.